-This section explains the setup, shown in Fig. 1, built to measure and log all the tested experiments, later detailed in Section VI.
+This section explains the setup, shown in Fig. 1, built to measure and log all the tested experiments, later detailed in Section 6.
 The experimental setup is composed of (i) a laptop to control, collect and log all data; (ii) a Design Under Test (DUT) board and (iii) a special monitoring board to collect the data from it.
 The only electronic device exposed to radiation is the DUT, that being the reason for the monitoring board, which is outside the radiation cavity and connected to the DUT with voltage and temperature probes.

-The DUT is a MiniZed board, depicted in Fig. 2, a widely available and, most used, equipped with a low-cost ( $\approx \pm 100$ ) Xilinx 28nm Zynq FPGA.
-The monitoring board is an Arduino board coupled with temperature and voltage sensors, which during the experiments are located outside the radiation chamber; therefore, it can be reused.
+The DUT is a MiniZed board, depicted in Fig. 2, a widely available and, most used, equipped with a low-cost ( $\approx £100$ ) Xilinx 28 nm Zynq FPGA.
+The monitoring board is an Arduino board coupled with temperature and voltage sensors, which during the experiments are located outside the radiation chamber; therefore, it can be reused (see Fig. 3).